 We need to be aware of the impact of our behaviour on others.
-When a person discovers they have made a mistake, they should acknowledge this and apologise.
+When a person discovers they have made a mistake, they should acknowledge this an apologise.
 If they are unable to do this, the Trusted Contacts or future CoC Team can help.

-If you see behaviour that breaches the CoC, you should ask that person to stop or change what they are doing.
-If this does not work, please make a report to the Trusted Contacts or future CoC Team.
+If you see behaviour that breaches the CoC, you can ask that person to stop or change what they are doing.
+If you are not comfortable doing so, or if this does not work, please make a report to the trusted contacts or future CoC Team.